 If you are unsure as to what clothing to buy your child we have created an online site which lists our acceptable uniform and provides links to suppliers' websites.
-You can find the site on our parent portal.
+You can find the site on our parent portal and on our website.
 If you would prefer a paper copy of this information please ask at our main reception area.